-- If StO2 is not a current key parameter, touch the displayed parameter label located inside of any parameter tile to select StO2 <Ch> as a key parameter from the Select Parameter tab of the tile configuration menu, where <Ch> is the sensor channel.
+- 4. Ensure proper orientation, then plug the ForeSight oximeter cable into the technology module.
+Up to two ForeSight oximeter cables can be connected to each technology module. - 5.
+Connect the compatible ForeSight/ForeSight Jr sensor(s) to the ForeSight oximeter cable.
+Up to two sensors can be connected to each ForeSight oximeter cable.
+See Attaching Sensors to the Patient on page 238 and refer to the ForeSight and ForeSight Jr sensor instructions for use for proper application directions. - 6.
+Select the Non-Invasive, Invasive or Minimally-Invasive monitoring mode button on the Monitoring Mode Selection window as applicable. - 7.
+Touch Start Monitoring. - If StO2 is not a current key parameter, touch the displayed parameter label located inside of any parameter tile to select StO2 <Ch> as a key parameter from the Select Parameter tab of the tile configuration menu, where <Ch> is the sensor channel.
 The channel options are A1 and A2 for ForeSight oximeter cable A and B1 and B2 for ForeSight oximeter cable B. - 9.
 The channel will appear in the upper left corner of the parameter tile.
-Touch the patient figure Left on the parameter tile to access the Sensor Configuration tab of the tile configuration menu.
+Touch the patient figure built on the parameter tile to access the Sensor Configuration tab of the tile configuration menu.

-11. Select the anatomical location of the sensor.
-See Table 13-1 on page 231 for a list of available sensor locations.

-- 12. Touch the home icon LLLI to return to the monitoring window. - 13.
-Touch anywhere in the StO2 parameter tile → Sensor Configuration tab Check Reminder or Averaging for that sensor.
+- 11. Select the anatomical location of the sensor.
+See Table 13-1 on page 236 for a list of available sensor locations. - 12.
+Touch the home icon 11 to return to the monitoring window. - 13.
+Touch anywhere in the StO2 parameter tile → Sensor Configuration tab Check Reminder or Averaging for that sensor. - 14.
+Touch anywhere in the StO2 parameter tile → Set Targets tab Set Targets to adjust Alarms / Targets for StO2.

-Set Targets

-14. Touch anywhere in the $StO_2$ parameter tile $\rightarrow$ Set Targets tab for $StO_2$ .